dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 # Secrets and Configs

-You use secret and config values to pass access credentials and configure or fine-tune your pipelines without the need to modify your code.
+Use secret and config values to pass access credentials and configure or fine-tune your pipelines without the need to modify your code.
 When done right you'll be able to run the same pipeline script during development and in production.

 **Configs**: